IVPN is a secure zero-logs VPN, offering high levels of privacy and loads of extra security features.

-We are disappointed by the provider’s tiny number of individual servers – at just over 50, this is one of the lowest numbers we’ve seen in our tests so far.
+We are disappointed by the provider’s tiny number of individual servers – at 73, this is one of the loweR numbers we’ve seen in our tests so far.
 Each server has 3-5 IP addresses, meaning you may experience congestion and slower performance at peak times.

 Unlike many of our top-tier providers, city-level choice is limited to the US only, with 12 locations to choose from.
 Considering the network size, the server choice in this country is pretty impressive, but the ability to drill down to city-level servers in other popular locations would be welcomed.